sophiej-s/COSC514BowieState/README.md

 Next, the process is assigned to the Wait Queue where it waits until a Disk becomes available (the assumption is one Disk only is available).
 In the Disk, an operation of reading in a set of data to fill a memory page is performed (the assumption is a page consists of 8 lines) before the process is moved to the Ready Queue out of the Disk Queue.
 Each process reads in a specific file corresponding to the process number; each file holds 100 lines with 10 characters per line.
 The processes traverse the pipeline until all of them read in all 100 lines in their respective files.

 Each process is represented as a Process Control Block (PCB) node; memory information is represented as a memory node.
-The states in the pipeline are represented as  give lists consisting of PCB nodes:
+The states in the pipeline are represented as   the following lists consisting of PCB nodes:
 - Ready Queue (N-node list)
 - CPU Queue (1-node list)
 - Wait Queue (N-node list)